Command Line Interface (CLI)

 - EnumValue-InstanceTag pairing: If

-enumValueis present in the configuration,instanceTagmust also be present - InstanceTag preservation: The literal field name
+enumValueis present in the configuration for transformation commands,instanceTagmust also be present. - InstanceTag preservation: The literal field name

-instanceTagis never transformed, regardless of naming configuration, to preserve its semantic meaning
+instanceTagis never transformed or validated, regardless of naming configuration, to preserve its semantic meaning.

 Notes